 Mayfield Heights, Ohio-based TMW Systems helps companies minimize their carbon footprint by routing more efficiently and reducing miles, better utilize existing assets by taking advantage of available capacity and operating with less trucks, and monitoring and eliminating excess idle time.
 TMS designs its software for reliability, flexibility and scalability to improve freight management efficiencies and profitable business operations.

 Through its participation in the EPA’s SmartWay program, Omaha, Neb.-based Werner Enterprises has earned a ShipperIndex Factor (SIF) of 1.25, the highest score possible.
 The company’s efficiency earned the 2013 SmartWay Excellence Award.
-As an example, the company’s beverage trailers are equipped with wide base tires and lightweight trailers and help transport more payload with less equipment.
-Werner’s sustainability program measures increases in efficiency and miles per gallon while monitoring the reduction of fuel usage and CO2 emissions.
+As example, the company’s beverage trailers are equipped with wide base tires and lightweight trailers and help transport more payload with less equipment.
+Werner’s sustainability program measures increases in efficiency and MPG while monitoring the reduction of fuel usage and CO2 emissions.